 Many years ago, I heard the term “cocktail nugget” used to describe fascinating facts and figures that make for great conversation starters at cocktail parties.
 You know the kind of thing I’m talking about: little “nuggets” of information that get people talking, gasping, or exclaiming, “Wow!”
-As it turns out, Clint R. Laurent’s talk, “Tomorrow’s World: What Today’s Global Demographic Trends Mean for Asia and the Global Economy,” was like striking conversational gold.
+As it turns out, Clint R. Laurent’s talk, “Tomorrow’s World: What Today’s Global Demographic Trends Mean for Asia and the Global Economy,” was like striking conversational gold at the 67th CFA Institute Annual Conference.

 Here is one statistic that I found staggering (and scary): India churns out 25 million babies a year and will do so for the next 20 years because the number of women of child-bearing age is going up at the same rate as the propensity to have children is going down.
 That’s roughly the equivalent of one more Australia every year.
 (In fact, it’s slightly more, as Australia’s population is currently around 23.5 million.)
 Sticking with the Antipodes, you could also think about it as about five more New Zealands per year.